exiom-xyz/Voron-Mods/IMX258_Nozzle_Camera/README.md

 As a Nozzle Camera, what we want is a Fixed Focus camera of around 75 to 90 degrees Field of View, 80 degrees seems to be a good option, however the more commonly found 75 degrees will work just fine, again, do take notice of the FPS configured, as higher FPS means less motion blur, our printers do have a habit of going pretty fast.

 I have found a seller on AliExpress who was willing to change the lens for me to 80 degrees as well as having a correctly configured driver board.
 I will have a link to it in the BOM table below.

+>:bangbang:Do be aware that this mod heavily biased around another mod using a CANBUS Umbilical, however sensible ideas are also given for users using cable chains.
+  While having said that, I have printed and tested all parts including cable chain versions to verify that things do actually work and fits.

 ## Table of Content
 - [Showroom](#showroom)